MatMoore/wordgames/README.md

 # Word games

-A thing to generates cards with random words on them from a list
+A thing to generate cards with random words on them from a list.

+Based on [Random Noun](https://kevan.org/games/randomnoun) by Kevan Davis.

 ## Local development